nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M06 - Web Basics and Spring MVC/L2 - Expanding Our First Controller.md

 In this lesson, we’re going to continue the work we started previously, by taking our naive controller implementation to the next level.

-The relevant module you need to import when you're starting with this lesson is: [m6-expanding-our-first-controller-start](https://github.com/eugenp/learn-spring/tree/module6/m6-expanding-our-first-controller-start)
+The relevant module for lesson is: [expanding-our-first-controller-end](https://github.com/nbicocchi/spring-boot-course/tree/module6/expanding-our-first-controller-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m6-expanding-our-first-controller-end](https://github.com/eugenp/learn-spring/tree/module6/m6-expanding-our-first-controller-end)

 ## The _findOne()_ Method